AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 A coagulant-sedimentation process was used to remove fluoride.
 A series of bench experiments were conducted using polyaluminum chloride (PACl) as the coagulant and varying concentrations of fluoride.

 The Spring 2016 team conducted bench tests using clay and PACl, and were able to successfully create a floc blanket.
 After adding in fluoride, their system was able to remove 85% of the initial fluoride ([Longo, 2016](https://drive.google.com/file/d/0B9yahrdDmfVpQ0t0M2NUUkRRNHM/view)).
 The Summer 2017 team determined that the addition of clay was unnecessary, since it caused an increase in effluent turbidity ([Akpan et al., 2017](https://github.com/AguaClara/Fluoride-Auto/blob/master/FluorideReportSp18.md)).
 Thus, the Fall 2017 team ran experiments with only fluoride and PACl, without the addition of clay.
 They determined that their reactors would fail after 10 hours due to sludge buildup in the reactor.
-After switching to a new reactor geometry designed by the High Rate Sedimentation 2017 Summer Team (see ["Fabrication Details > Sedimentation Tube"](https://github.com/AguaClara/Fluoride-Auto/blob/master/FluorideReportSp18.md) for fabrication details), the time to failure increased, allowing for higher upflow velocities.
+After switching to a new reactor geometry designed by the High Rate Sedimentation 2017 Summer Team, the time to failure increased, allowing for higher upflow velocities.
 Thus, the Fall 2017 team determined that a upflow velocity of 1.5 mm/s was optimal for preventing sludge buildup in the reactor.
 The team then ran experiments with various PACl concentrations to create an adsorption model, which would allow users to determine an optimal PACl dosage for the influent fluoride concentration.

 The Spring 2018 team began constructing a gravity-powered apparatus for fluoride removal ([Akpan et. al, 2018](https://github.com/AguaClara/Fluoride-Auto/blob/master/FluorideReportSp18.md)).